Some links in this post may be affiliate links

 Use tepid, chlorine-free water as Boat Orchids are sensitive to chlorine and other chemicals dissolved in water.
 Avoid wetting the foliage as it can lead to fungal diseases.

-Cymbidium Orchids are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves.
+Cymbidium Orchids like Cattleya (Corsage) Orchids are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves.
 As such take care not to overwater it as it may begin to rot.

-The best temperatures for growing Cymbidium Orchid indoors are between 10-290C.
+The best temperatures for growing Cymbidium Orchid are between 15-290C.
 Temperatures that are comfortable for you are ideal for this orchid.

 Warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
 The cool nights are essential to trigger flowering.

-Moderate humidity is ideal for Cymbidium Orchids.
+Moderate humidity of 50-60% is ideal for Cymbidium Orchids.
 Where the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Learn more on how to raise humidity for houseplants.

 Do not mist the leaves as it can lead to fungal diseases.
 Occasionally clean the leaves by damp-wiping with a soft cloth.